alv2017/VehicleRegistrationAPI/DOCKER.md

+# Running Development Server in Docker

-# Docker Development Container
+### Running PostgreSQL Database in a Docker Container

-You can run the application using pre-configured Docker container.
+Instead of installing a database server on your local computer, it is worth considering running a database in a Docker container.
+Everything remains the same, as if you were running the application locally, except that the database now runs in the Docker container.

-The container runs PostgreSQL database version 12.8, and pgAdmin4.
+The container runs the PostgreSQL database image 12.9-bullseye.
+It runs 12.9 version of the Postgres database, and it is based on Debian Bullseye.

-The container is defined in **docker-compose.yml** file.
+The Docker setup is defined in **docker-compose-postgres.yml** file.

-In order to run the container you need to create an enviroment file, let's call it **.dockernv**, where you have to define all the enviromental variables mentioned in **docker-compose.yml**.

-Finally, you need to adjust the Django application settings, to make it consume the PostgreSQL database running in the container.

-As per current Docker setup, PostgreSQL database is running on port **5432**, on IP address **192.168.0.2**; the pgAdmin4 is running on port **80**, on IP address **192.168.0.3**.
+The environment variables are defined in **docker-postgres.env** file.
+The variables defined in the file can be modified, as per needs and requirements, or the file can be used as is.

+Running Postgres database container:

+    docker-compose -f docker-compose-postgres.yml --env-file=./docker/postgres/docker-postgres.env up

+### Running Application Development Server in a Docker Container

+The application containers can be started with the command:

+    docker-compose up

+For implementation details see:

+1) docker-compose.yml: docker compose file
+2) docker/django/Dockerfile: Dockerfile that allows to assemble Django application image
+3) docker/django/entrypoint.sh: Shell script specifying application entry point.